-While the NESS welcomes abstract submissions from all surgical disciplines, for its 2012 Annual Meeting the Society has proposed scheduling at least two parallel Specialty Sessions from the following surgical specialties: Pediatric and Thoracic.
-The focus of these parallel sessions will be determined by the number and quality of abstracts submitted from each of these specialties, and therefore the NESS highly encourages submissions from both.
-Specialty Session presentations will be limited to ten minutes followed by approximately eight minutes discussion from the floor.
+The NESS welcomes abstract submissions from all surgical disciplines.
+Should the NESS receive enough abstracts from a particular specialty (or specialties), the Society will schedule a Specialty Session, the focus of which will be determined by the number and quality of abstracts submitted.
+Specialty Session presentations will be limited to eight minutes followed by five minutes discussion from the floor.
 All audiovisual aids must be formatted in PowerPoint and delivered to the Speaker Ready Room in the Registration area on-site by at least the day before the scheduled presentation.
 Presentations must be on CD-ROM or flash drive (USB memory stick); individual laptops are not permitted.
-An author who presents an abstract at one of these Specialty Sessions will not be required to submit a manuscript of that presentation to the Archives of Surgery, although one may be submitted directly to the Archives of Surgery as an independent submission.
+An author who presents an abstract at a Specialty Session will not be required to submit a manuscript of that presentation to JACS-but is strongly encouraged to do so.